jump to content

 Dental care

 Icelandic Health Insurance does not cover dental care.
 Dental care for children under 18 is free of charge.
-Adults pay according to the dentist's pricelist.
+Adults pay according to the dentist's price list.
 Pensioners pay 50% of the total price if the dentist is a provider with a contract with Icelandic Health Insurance.
 You can find your local dentist here

 Where to seek healthcare in Iceland